NikKowPHP/social-brain/chapters/chapter-6.md

 #### **Case Study: Cracking the Code on Jane**

-Maria's biggest challenge was Jane, a brilliant but deeply cynical senior architect with a strong Sentinel profile.
+Maria's biggest challenge on the Phoenix Project was Jane, a brilliant but deeply cynical senior architect with a strong Sentinel profile.
 Jane had seen too many initiatives fail and trusted no one.
 She was a constant, skeptical roadblock in meetings, and Maria knew that without Jane's trust, her team would never truly succeed.

 To build a bridge, Maria decided to run a trust protocol.
 In their next one-on-one, after discussing a technical issue, Maria took a breath and executed a small, calibrated vulnerability.